 Discussions contained in this prospectus and the documents incorporated by reference in this prospectus include forward-looking statements.
 These forward-looking statements are based on current expectations and beliefs and involve numerous risks and uncertainties that could cause actual results to differ materially from expectations.
 These forward-looking statements should not be relied upon as predictions of future events as we cannot assure you that the events or circumstances reflected in these statements will be achieved or will occur.
 You can identify forward-looking statements by the use of forward-looking terminology including "believes," "expects," "may," "will," "should," "seeks," "approximately," "intends," "plans," "pro forma," "estimates," or "anticipates" or the negative of these words and phrases or other variations of these words and phrases or comparable terminology, or by discussions of strategy, plans or intentions.
 The forward-looking statements relate to, among other things:

+- our ability to be profitable;

+- our revenues;

+- depreciation and amortization;

 - operating results;

 - anticipated cash flows;

 - capital expenditures;

 - gross margins;

 - adequacy of resources to fund operations and capital investments;

-- our ability to achieve cost reductions in the amounts and time frames anticipated;